 Training with Doula Ireland

-With over six thousand members worldwide I'm proud to have an opportunity to teach the gold standard of Doula training representing DONA International in Ireland.
-Naturally the focus of the training is on working as a doula within Irish maternity services, I believe it's important that the Doula has a clear understanding of the unique maternity care offerings that their clients will be faced with here in Ireland as well as the opportunities to develop as a birth professional with a thorough understanding of the 'business' of being a doula.
-In my experience it is important to train with an organisation that understands the unique aspects of Irish maternity services and has experience providing those services.
+With over 12,000 members worldwide I'm proud to have an opportunity to teach the gold standard of Doula training representing DONA International in Ireland.
+Naturally the focus of the training is on working as a doula within Irish maternity services, I believe it's important that the Doula has a clear understanding and experience of the unique maternity care offerings that their clients will be faced with here in Ireland as well as the opportunities to develop as a birth professional with a thorough understanding of the 'business' of being a doula.

 The DONA philosophy is simple but profound – “how will she remember this”?
 If all you do as a Doula is keep this at the forefront of your own mind and 'Doula' from the heart instead of the head then you can’t go wrong.